Child Support

 A Boca Raton child support attorney can help a client secure favorable terms in an initial support determination and provide ongoing legal counsel if the parent must return to court later to request a modification.
 The Florida family court allows a parent to make reasonable changes to their child support terms in certain circumstances.
 If you need assistance resolving any custody dispute in the Boca Raton, FL, area, Johnson O’Keefe can provide the compassionate and responsive legal counsel you need to approach this difficult case with greater confidence.

-Contact Johnson O’Keefe today and schedule a consultation with a Boca Raton child support attorney you can trust to guide you through your case.
+Contact Johnson O’Keefe today and schedule a free consultation with a Boca Raton child support attorney you can trust to guide you through your case.

 Just as each family is unique, so is each family legal matter.
 We always take the time to completely understand your situation so that we can tailor our advice and strategy accordingly.